MicrosoftDocs/dynamics365-guidance/guidance/business-processes/order-to-cash-monitor-customer-credit-collections-overview.md

 The following diagram shows the high-level business process flow for monitoring customer credit and collections.
 There are several entry points for the subprocesses described in the diagram including one from the prospect to quote end-to-end process, and several from the order to cash end-to end process.

-The following diagram shows the high-level flow of the *monitor customer credit and collections* business process area.
-Each solid gray rectangle on the diagram represents an end-to-end business process.
-The solid blue rectangle represents the *monitor customer credit and collections* business process area.
-The diagram shows the subprocesses for this business process area.
-The arrows on the diagram show the flow of the business process in an organization.
-If a subprocess can lead to more than one other subprocess, the parallel subprocesses are shown as branches.
+The following diagram shows the high-level flow of the *monitor customer credit and collections* business process area. [!INCLUDE [daf-business-process-flow-def](~/../shared-content/shared/guidance-includes/daf-business-process-flow-def.md)]

 :::image type="content" source="media/order-to-cash-monitor-customer-credit-collections-process-flow.svg" alt-text="Monitor customer credit and collections process flow." lightbox="media/order-to-cash-monitor-customer-credit-collections-process-flow.svg":::